The Sarton Awards and the Gilda Prize

 c. by a university press; or

-4. Not eligible at this time: Collections of fictional works by single authors and fictional works or collections of fictional works by multiple authors; collections of memoir essays by single and multiple authors.
+- Not eligible for nomination at this time: Collections of fictional works by single authors and fictional works or collections of fictional works by multiple authors; collections of memoir essays by multiple authors; graphic entries in any category.
+Eligible: Collections of nonfiction essays by single and multiple authors.

-5. Works published as e-books only are not eligible.
-The book must be currently available in print.
+- Works published as e-books only are not eligible for nomination.
+The book must be currently available in a print format: hardcover, paperback, print-on-demand (POD).

-6. Memoirs written in collaboration are eligible if both authors experienced the events described in the narrative (for example, a mother/daughter collaboration about their lives together).
+- Memoirs written in collaboration are eligible for nomination if both authors experienced the events described in the narrative (for example, a mother/daughter collaboration about their lives together).
 As-told-to memoirs (memoirs written by or with anyone other than the person or persons who experienced the events therein) are generally not eligible, although exceptions may be considered; please query before submitting.

-9. A book may be entered in more than one category.
+- A book may be nominated in more than one category.
 A book may be entered in more than one year, as long as it was published within the current eligibility period.

-10. Anyone (author, publisher, publicist, SCN member, non-SCN member, other) may submit one or more eligible works.
+- Anyone (author, publisher, publicist, SCN member, non-SCN member, other) may nominate one or more eligible works.

 We subscribe to the Council of Literary Magazines and Presses (CLMP) Contest Code of Ethics: